Join Centers for Spiritual Living’s International Spiritual Leader,

 Join Dr. Edward on Facebook: https://www.facebook.com/CSLSpiritualLeader

-The daily devotional is also available on YouTube: https://www.youtube.com/c/CentersforSpiritualLiving
+The daily devotional is also available at any time on YouTube: https://www.youtube.com/c/CentersforSpiritualLiving

 Animal Celebration Service